Splashdown! 'Feeling good': Nasa astronauts splash down off Florida coast

 "Let's just keep everybody safe.
 There's no reason to rush," he told engineers.

-Before the two astronauts exit the capsule a surgeon will enter the craft and assess their health.
+The astronauts had been inside their capsule for more than 19 hours after leaving the International Space Station.

-After astronauts Hurley and Behnken come out, they will be flown by helicopter to mainland America.
+Before the two astronauts exited the capsule a surgeon entered the craft to assess their health.

-Live pictures showed the scorched coloured spacecraft bobbing in the water before it was lifted out.
+Live pictures showed the scorched spacecraft bobbing in the water before it was lifted out.

 After being rehearsed and carefully choreographed prior to today's operation, the amount of time taken to lift the capsule had halved since the first time.